-Particular Sciences Ltd was formed in 1989 to fill a gap in local infrastructure, to support customers requiring advanced material characterisation technologies.
+Particular Sciences Ltd formed in 1989 to fill a gap in local infrastructure to support customers requiring advanced material characterisation technologies.

-“Particular Sciences Ltd first technology was the groundbreaking laser particle sizing instruments from Malvern Instruments.
-Our customer base in 1989 was really small and classically I worked out of my garage!
+“Particular Sciences Ltd’s first technology was the groundbreaking laser particle sizing instruments from Malvern Instruments.
+Our customer base in 1989 was minimal; I worked out of my garage classically!
 The business developed and grew with the expanding Irish market.
 Over the years, we added suppliers like Micromeritics, Freeman Technologies and Formulaction, broadening the material characterisation profile.
-Some suppliers like Kaiser Optical have gone their own way, while others like Insitec and Bohlin Instruments merged into other companies.
+Some suppliers like Kaiser Optical have gone their way, while others like Insitec and Bohlin Instruments merged into other companies.
 New technologies came with acquisitions—for example, Panalytical with X-ray technologies and MicroCal with protein thermal analysis.
-Now in 2021, we represent 18 leading instrument companies for Material Characterisation.
-Some of the products are cutting edge.
+In 2022, we represented 20 leading instrument companies for Material Characterisation.
+Some of the products are cutting-edge.
 All have 64-bit software that we could only dream of back in 1989 with our 8-bit computers with floppy disk drives.

-Particular Sciences grew from a few staff in 1995 who are with us to this day to 15 employees, and we may add to our dedicated team yet!.
-Naturally, some valued colleagues left for other careers, some moved to other countries, and I wish them all the very best.
+Particular Sciences grew from a few staff in 1995 who are with us to this day to 20 employees, and we may add to our dedicated team yet!.
+Naturally, some valued colleagues left for other careers, and some moved to other countries, and I wish them all the best.

 Ireland continues to attract researchers and significant inward investment.
-Particular Sciences in 2021 locally supports subsidiaries of global giants in Pharma, Bio-Pharma, Medical Devices, Electronics and Nano-Technologies sectors.
-As well as homegrown companies in the food, beverage, healthcare, minerals and specialty materials sectors.
-Particular Sciences has now installed over 600 specialist scientific instruments into circa 250 companies.
+Particular Sciences in 2022 locally supports subsidiaries of global giants in Pharma, Bio-Pharma, Medical Devices, Electronics and Nano-Technologies sectors.
+As well as homegrown companies in the food, beverage, healthcare, minerals and speciality materials sectors.
+Particular Sciences has now installed over >600 specialist scientific instruments into >250 companies.

 And throughout all this development, we hold to our original concept – to strive to offer the level of support our principles do in their subsidiary territories.”